-AMENDMENTS IN 2022
+AMENDMENTS IN 2023

 The City is limited to a maximum of four amendments to the General Plan in any given calendar year; therefore, one amendment may bundle multiple changes in that action.
-There was one amendment to the General Plan in 2022.
+There were three amendments to the General Plan in 2023.

-TABLE 4: AMENDMENTS TO THE GENERAL PLAN IN 2022
+TABLE 4: AMENDMENTS TO THE GENERAL PLAN IN 2023